Oklahoma State Student Dies Following Hit-And-Run, 21-Year-Old Driver In Custody

 OSU released a statement saying that Gabrielle Claudia Long, 19, died on Thursday.
 They say she was a student in the College of Arts and Sciences.

+Related Story: 'It Could Happen To Anyone': Oklahoma State Students React To Fatal Hit-And-Run Crash

-Police have identified the suspect as 21-year-old Tyler James, who is in custody at the Payne County Jail, authorities tell News On 6.
+Police have identified the suspect as 21-year-old Tyler Peters, who is in custody at the Payne County Jail, authorities tell News On 6.

 Oklahoma State University says that they offer free grief counseling for students and employees, and to call 405-744-5328 for assistance.